Beat of My Heart: Music video

 The music video for "Beat of My Heart" was shot in Los Angeles, California on the week of September 26, 2005.
 It was directed by Phil Harder for Harder/Fuller Films.
 The video, which pays homage to Bond girls, contains "that hip sensibility" of James Bond films and presents a "more mature" image of Duff.
 A representative for Duff's record label said that: "She's always been a huge James Bond fan.
 She watched those movies with her sister growing up, and she loved the Bond girls, because they were always so stylish, and she's stylish."
 The music video was made available to purchase on the iTunes Store from November 2, 2005.
 It later made its on-air premiere on MTV's Total Request Live a week later, on November 9.

 The music video emulates the title sequences of Bond films from the 1960s to the 2000s, high-tech 3D designs.
 In the opening sequence, one of the graphics turns into a wire frame of a beating electronic heart, which "pulls out" with each beat.
 As the camera zooms, the heart grows in size and "weaves" to become Duff.
 According to MTV News, while she does not "take on" Pussy Galore, Plenty O'Toole, Holly Goodhead, or any other Bond girl, she becomes a "Bond girl in spirit", switching from era to era with different looks, with her hair blowing and flying around in graphic silhouettes.
 Instead of cutting from image to image, the shots evolve in a Bond-like style "as shapes take on different forms to reveal something else".
 Duff performs in silhouette, with a microphone, "where a gun would otherwise be".
 In another shot, her band is a silhouette.
 The edition of the video is matched to the beat of the song, "zapping the view in and out, until a lull in the song, when the view travels back into her eyes, through her skin and back to her beating heart."

 Live performances

 Duff premiered "Beat of My Heart" as part of the set list of the Still Most Wanted Tour, which commenced on July 12, 2005, in Los Angeles.
 She performed “Beat of My Heart” at American Music Awards of 2005 on November 22, 2005.
 She co-hosted the 2006 edition of Dick Clark's New Year's Rockin' Eve.
 A pre-recorded performance of "Beat of My Heart" was played during the program.
-The event also featured a live performance from Times Square by Mariah Carey—the first in the show's history.
-These live performances would become a regular feature during future editions of New Year's Rockin' Eve.
 Duff performed the song as part of the set list of the Dignity World Tour (2007–2008).